jans-code/janschartapp/README.md

 2. Install streamlit by typing into cli: `py -m pip install streamlit`
 3. Download all the files (Code -> Download ZIP) and unzip to a folder of your liking.
 4. Run the app by typing: `streamlit run app.py`
-(5.)
-If step 4 fails try running the app by typing into cli: `py -m streamlit run app.py`
+5. (Just in case step 4 didn't work) try running the app by typing into cli: `py -m streamlit run app.py`

 Alternatively you can view the app running online here: